Kentico/xperience-by-kentico-universal-migration-tool/Examples/Kentico.Xperience.UMT.Example.Console/README.md

     );
     ```

-3. change `TreeNodeSamples.SiteRootNodeGuid` to NodeGuid of root node in Your site (root node of Your site) <!-- odkaz na vysvětlení RottNodeGuid -->
+3. change `TreeNodeSamples.SiteRootNodeGuid` to NodeGuid of root node in Your site (root node of Your site) [Root node guid](../../Docs/References.md#root-node)
 4. run sample